gameprestige/mongo-hacker/README.md

   - Group and Count: `gcount(group_field, filter)`
   - Group and Sum: `gsum(group_field, sum_field, filter)`
   - Group and Average: `gavg(group_field, avg_field, filter)`

-### API Modifications

-#### Confirm before do any real remove

-For safety reasons, the `remove()` on collections just saves arguments if affected rows are more than 1.
-User must use `confirm()` or `cancel()` to commit or cancel changes.
-It can avoid any unconscious mistake which can destroy all data without any notification.